kastle-lab/Robotic-Orchestration-and-Learning-Training/deliverables/use-case.md

 ---

+**Environment and Execution in Orchestration**: This set of questions focuses on collaboration and orchestration priorities between different robots for similar tasks, within the context of the environment.

 - Which `agent` has `priority` to do `task` _z_ if `agent` _A_ and `agent` _B_ are on a collision?<br>
 - What were the `states` of the `agent` following a failed `task`? <br>
 - What is an alternative `path` from `task` _x_ to `task` _y_? <br>